districtr/districtr/docs/06charts/highlightunassigned.md

 always used with `HighlightUnassigned`.
 Thus, it makes more sense to have that function written in that file.

-- `zoomToUnassigned` is the only function outside of `routes.js` that talks to the PythonAnywhere.
-For clarity sake, this call should be collected in one file.
+- `zoomToUnassigned` is one of only a few functions outside of `routes.js` that talks to the PythonAnywhere.
+For clarity sake, these calls should be collected in one file.

 - Finally, that function makes references to the mapbox-gl map, which can alternatively be called from `edtior.state.map`,